Kafr Bir'im: Israeli rule

 Kafr Bir'im was captured by the Haganah on October 31, 1948 during Operation Hiram.
-In November 1948 most of the inhabitants were expelled until the military operation was complete, and none were subsequently permitted to return.
+In November 1948 most of the Palestinian inhabitants were expelled until the military operation was complete, and none were subsequently permitted to return.
+Families camped in the orchards outside the village until Bechor Sheetrit ordered them to relocate to nearby Jish in the homes emptied by the expelled Muslim villagers.
+Around 250 Bir'imites could not find homes in Jish, many of whom crossed the border to Lebanon.

 Today the villagers and their descendants number about 2,000 people in Israel.
 In addition, there are villagers and descendants in Lebanon and in western countries.
+The majority of the villagers remained in the territory that became the state of Israel.

 In 1949, with cross-border infiltration a frequent occurrence, Israel did not allow the villagers to return to Bir'im on the grounds that Jewish settlement at the place would deter infiltration.
 Kibbutz Bar'am was established by demobilized soldiers on the lands of the village.

 In 1953, the residents of former Kafr Bir'im appealed to the Supreme Court of Israel to return to their village.
 The court ruled that the authorities must answer to why they were not allowed to return.
-In September, the court ruled that the villagers should be allowed to return to their homes, however after the court ruling, an Israeli Air Force bombing on September 16, 1953 left the village razed and 1,170 hectares of land were expropriated by the state.
+In September, the court ruled that the villagers should be allowed to return to their homes.
+However after the court ruling, an Israeli Air Force bombing on September 16, 1953 "levelled" the village and 1,170 hectares of land were expropriated by the state.
+Villagers recount watching the firebombing of the village from a hill in Jish they later called "Bir'imites wailing place."
+Ultimately, the court's decision to allow the Palestinian villagers to return was not enforced.

+In his book Blood Brothers, Father Elias Chacour, who was a child away at school at the time, records the story of what happened, as told to him by his brothers: